habibanalytics/Towards-Data-Science/Weeks/Week 1.md

 For this past week I spent 3 hours on coding, and 2 hours watching video lectures daily.

+## Reading
 I read the following pages frrom the [python tutorial](https://docs.python.org/3/tutorial/) site

 1. Whetting Your Appetite
 2. Using the Python Interpreter
-2.1.
+* 2.1.
 Invoking the Interpreter
-2.1.1.
+*  2.1.1.
 Argument Passing
-2.1.2.
+*  2.1.2.
 Interactive Mode
-2.2.
+* 2.2.
 The Interpreter and Its Environment
 2.2.1.
 Source Code Encoding
 3. An Informal Introduction to Python
-3.1.
+* 3.1.
 Using Python as a Calculator
-3.1.1.
+* 3.1.1.
 Numbers
-3.1.2.
-Strings
-3.1.3.
-Lists
-3.2.
+* 3.2.
 First Steps Towards Programming
 4. More Control Flow Tools
-4.1. if Statements
+* 4.1. if Statements
-4.2. for Statements
+* 4.2. for Statements
-4.3.
+* 4.3.
 The range() Function
-4.4. break and continue Statements, and else Clauses on Loops 4.5. pass Statements
+* 4.4. break and continue Statements, and else Clauses on Loops
+* 4.5. pass Statements

+## Time Spent
 So a total of 5 hours a day in the first week.
 Mostly I would program in the mornings because the mind is fresh at that time and during the rest of the day I would watch the video lectures and solve quizzes for the course.
 I would read the documentation by the end of the day.

 ## Codes